Softcadbury/Chess/README.md

  ## Todo

 - Implementation of some rules: Castling, Promotion, Prevent moves which put your king in danger.
-- Better ia
+- Better ia.
-- Why not an online mode!!!
+- Online mode.